TheLoneWanderer4/Dev-Projects/test/test.md

 This is a pretty basic file in which things are being written

+You really and truly just write when you're writing markdown honestly.
+You only do fancy things when the task at hand calls for fancy things.

 > This is a block quote

 * This is a list